Stock market today: Wall Street is mixed as DC moves to avoid default

 Higher interest rates help to slow inflation, but they do that by dragging on the entire economy, raising the risk of a recession and hurting prices for investments.

-In markets abroad, European stocks were mixed while indexes were mostly higher in Asia.
+In markets abroad, European stocks were lower while indexes were mostly higher in Asia.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.